KPISTOLAS/EnviromentFireAlarm/README.md

-# Forest Fire Alarm System Using Raspberry Pi Pico W and Drone Scouting
+# 🌲 Forest Fire Detection System Using Raspberry Pi Pico W and Drone Scoutingv

-This is an embedded systems project focused on early fire detection in forested areas.
-The system is divided into three main components: a dashboard, a ground unit, and an aerial unit.
+An embedded IoT solution designed for early detection of forest fires, integrating ground-based sensors, aerial surveillance, and real-time data visualization.​
+---
+##🔍 Overview
+This system comprises three primary components:
 1) Ground System: Gathers environmental data (e.g., temperature, humidity, smoke levels) to assess fire risk in specific regions.
 It processes this data to identify high-risk zones.
 2) Dashboard: Displays real-time data and visualizes fire risk areas on a map.
 It helps operators monitor the situation and make informed decisions.
 3) Aerial System: A lightweight autonomous aircraft (drone or small plane) flies over high-risk zones to verify alarms.
 It is equipped with a camera that captures images and video, which are analyzed to confirm fire presence.